Familiar face presents Chet Holmgren with Gatorade boys' basketball national player of the year award

-Before 7-foot high school phenom Chet Holmgren joins NCAA runner-up Gonzaga's basketball program this summer, the Minnehaha Academy star added one last big honor to his impressive prep resume.
+Before 7-foot high school phenom Chet Holmgren joins NCAA runner-up Gonzaga this summer, the Minnehaha Academy star added one last big honor to his impressive prep résumé.

-And it was only fitting the Gatorade boys' basketball national player of the year award presented to him Wednesday came from a familiar face: Jalen Suggs.
+And it was only fitting the Gatorade National Boys' Basketball Player of the Year award presented to him Wednesday came from a familiar face: Jalen Suggs.

-"To be able to be a part of his presentation," said Suggs, who declared for the NBA draft after a standout freshman season at Gonzaga.
-"I thought it was an honor for me to be able to do that."
+"To be able to be a part of his presentation," said Suggs, who declared for the NBA draft after a standout freshman season at Gonzaga, "I thought it was an honor."

 Holmgren is replacing Suggs as the incoming college freshman everyone is talking about, but he can't forget how special it was to see his longtime friend become a household name, especially after Suggs' now iconic half-court buzzer beater to beat UCLA in the Final Four.